alosadagrande/tekton-dpdk/blog.md

     - name: testpmd-build-and-deploy
 ```

 Finally, create the proper RBAC configuration so that the `EventListener` Pod can read all Tekton Triggers resources so that it can know what to do with each event.
-The [RBAC](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/triggers/rbac.yaml) file assigns the Role to the `pipeline` service account.
+The [RBAC](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/tekton-triggers/rbac.yaml) file assigns the Role to the `pipeline` service account.

-A [Route](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/triggers/route.yaml) must be exposed as well, so that the remote Git repository can send events to our Development OpenShift cluster.
+A [Route](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/tekton-triggers/route.yaml) must be exposed as well, so that the remote Git repository can send events to our Development OpenShift cluster.
+Apply it in the proper namespace.

 ## Validation

-Lastly, validate the CD pipeline.
-In the [video recording](https://www.youtube.com/watch?v=cx34XeLUJV8), you can see that every change pushed into the master branch of testPMD repository will fire our workflow:
+Lastly, we must validate the CD pipeline.
+In this [video](https://www.youtube.com/watch?v=cx34XeLUJV8), it is shown how every change pushed into the master branch of testPMD repository starts our workflow.
+The pipeline finishes deploying automatically the last version of our CNF application into the remote cluster.

 [![Verification of the pipeline](http://img.youtube.com/vi/cx34XeLUJV8/0.jpg)](https://www.youtube.com/watch?v=cx34XeLUJV8 "Building Cloud-native Network Functions with OpenShift Pipelines")

 ## Summary

-In this blog post it has been exposed how to leverage a  Cloud Native CI/CD OpenShift Pipelines to create an automated Continuous Deployment pipeline to deploy a high performant application that Containerized Network Functions such as DPDK, Multus and SR-IOV.
+This article outlined how to build CNF applications leveraging cloud-native CI/CD tools like OpenShift Pipelines.
+The intent of this blog post was to demonstrate that applications that have high-performance networking requirements can be **deployed and built natively** in OpenShift Container Platform.

+OpenShift is moving fast to welcome on board deterministic and low latency applications, which are usual in the telco space.
+Technologies like SR-IOV, Multus, DPDK, FPGA, GPU, huge pages, CPU isolation, NUMA affinity, Real-time kernel... are already supported or they are in the process of being supported, currently as Developer or Technology Preview.
+Stay tuned for the forthcoming OpenShift releases!

+On the other hand, if your workloads are not that specific in terms of network performance, OpenShift Pipelines based on Tekton can still be very helpful as a framework for creating your automated pipelines on top of your OpenShift cluster.
+In this article, we have built a CNF application using a DPDK base image, however, it will not be difficult to adapt the same pipeline to build a completely different application based on a different technology.
+Notice that the `Pipeline` and `TriggerTemplate` files defined were highly parametrized to facilitate the reusability.
+Now, it is your turn to adjust the ideas explained here to your special needs.

 ## References